50 Safety Topics and Messages for Work

 When talking about safety practices, many speakers tend to become very formal and clinical in their language because they want to convey the seriousness of the topic and avoid distractions.
 Unfortunately, this can lead to disengagement, making your presentation ineffective.

-Bring some color to these talks with visual aids, humor, and analogies, keeping your people awake and receptive to the safety talk topic.
+Visual aids, humor, and analogies can add color to these talks and keep your people awake and receptive to the safety talk topic.

 Reward engagement

 It might sound diminutive, but who doesn’t like a mini candy bar?
-Try tossing some rewards out for those who engage in the talks by asking poignant questions, helping others understand, or adding their own thoughts.
+Try offering rewards for those who engage in the talks by asking poignant questions, helping others understand, or adding their own thoughts.
 Gift cards or other incentives work equally well.

 Watch this video to learn the fundamentals of compelling safety talks, discover new topic ideas, and get facilitation tips.